EvoStream/ems_api_definition/_posts/2016-01-01-getConnectionInfo.md

 - description – Describes the result of parsing/executing the command
-- status – `SUCCESS` if the command was parsed and executed successfully, `FAIL` if not.
+- status – `SUCCESS` if the command was parsed and executed successfully, `FAIL` if not